manjulaRathnayaka/WSO2ConApp/README.md

 		}
 		return propValue;
 	}

-Make sure to change applicationKey name in above class. create a JSP page called ‘search.jsp’ and use ‘searchPlace’ method to retrieve search results.
+If you called your property or application differently, make sure to change applicationKey name and resource path in above class.

+Create a JSP page called ‘search.jsp’ and use ‘searchPlace’ method to retrieve search results.

 The sample code is found at https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/webapp/search.jsp

 After you have completed above steps, commit the changes following below steps.
-If you missed to push changes, you will loose all the changes done.
+If you missed to push changes, you will lose all the changes done:

-On the File menu, click Save All
+1. On the File menu, click Save All
-On the Git menu, click Add to index
+2. On the Git menu, click Add to index
-On the Git menu, click Commit
+3. On the Git menu, click Commit
-On the Git menu, click Remotes / Push
+4. On the Git menu, click Remotes / Push

 Now you should be able to access your newly created search.jsp and search results.

 Let's create a database to store place details searched in above page.

-Go to the database section and add new database.
+Go to the **Databases** section and add new database:

-	Provide a name such as ‘PlaDB’.
+1. Provide a name such as ‘PlaDB’
-	Select the ‘Development’ environment.
+2. Select the ‘Development’ environment
-	Provide a strong password which is required later for configuring the data source.
+3. Provide a strong password which is required later for configuring the data source

-After you have successfully creating the DB, click on the created database and find the database url and user.
-Then connect to this database using a sql client and execute below commands.
-This will populate the table for storing the place details.
+After you have successfully creating the DB, click on the created database and find the database URL and username.

+Connect to this database using a SQL client and execute below commands.
+This will populate the table for storing the place details:

 	mysql -h mysql-dev-01.cloud.wso2.com -u<user> -p
 	show databases;